openownership/bodsriskdetection/README.md

 ```

 ### Starting the application
-The application is built and run using Gradle, and it's wired to run locally using the above Docker images.
+The application is built and run using Gradle, and it's configured by default to use the above Docker images.
-To start the application, run
+To start the application, run the following from the project directory:
 ```shell
 ./run.sh
 ```